raika-xo/Covid19-Data-Analysis/README.md

 The datasets were merged to obtain a final dataset that had maximum infection rate, GDP per capita, Healthy Life Expectancy, Social Support, Happiness score etc. And a correlaation was obtained which turned out to be positive.

 ### Visualisation
-The result was then shown usind seaboard in the form of scatterplot and curve fitting was done and shown on the same that visually represented the positive correlation.
+The result was then shown usind seaborn and matlpotlib in the form of scatterplot and curve fitting was done and shown on the same that visually represented the positive correlation.

 ### Conclusion
 Countries with higher happiness score had more infection rate